Zzh-tju/yolov5/README.md

 ## Conclusion

  - Batch mode Weighted Cluster-NMS will have comparible speed with Torchvision merge NMS when batchsize>=16 and without TTA.
  - When using TTA, the time of torchvision NMS will increase significantly, because the model predicts more boxes.
-Especially when using multi-scale testing or using more TTA means.
+Especially when using multi-scale testing or more TTA means.
  - Observed from experience, when turn on TTA, max-box = 1500 will be good.
 And when turn off TTA, max-box = 1000.

 ## Related issues